RealSeaBird/Obsitty/README.md

 ### Why use Obsitty?
-Obsitty is built from the ground up to be as efficient and elegant as possible We decided against heavy GUI frameworks instead opting for the FTXUI Terminal User Interface instead
+Obsitty is built from the ground up to be as efficient and elegant as possible We decided against heavy GUI frameworks instead opting for the FTXUI Text User Interface instead

 ### Is this project in any way related to Obsidian?